NBNet: Noise Basis Learning for Image Denoising with Subspace Projection: Introduction

 In this paper, we utilize non-local image information by \emph{projection}.
 The basic concept of image projection is illustrated in Fig.~\ref{fig:projection_concept}, where a set of image basis vectors are generated from the input image, then we reconstruct the image inside the subspace spanned by these basis vectors.
 As natural images usually lie in a low-rank \emph{signal subspace}, by properly learning and generating the basis vectors, the reconstructed image can keep most original information and suppress noise which is irrelevant to the generated basis set.
 Based on this idea, we propose NBNet, depicted in Fig.~\ref{fig:architecture}.
 The overall architecture of NBNet is a commonly-used UNet~\cite{ronneberger2015u}, except for the crucial ingredient \textbf{s}ub\textbf{s}pace \textbf{a}ttention~(SSA) module which learns the subspace basis and image projection in an end-to-end fashion.
 Our experiments on popular benchmark datasets such as SIDD~\cite{abdelhamed2018high} and DnD~\cite{plotz2017benchmarking} demonstrate that the proposed SSA module brings a significant performance boost in both PSNR and SSIM with much smaller computational cost than adding convolutional blocks.
-Fig.~\ref{fig:flop_psnr} compares the denoising performance in terms of PSNR on the Smartphone Image Denoising Dataset (SIDD)~\cite{abdelhamed2018high} as well as computational cost against several representative methods~\cite{zamir2020learning,yue2019variational,zhang2017beyond,guo2018toward}
+As depicted in Fig.~\ref{fig:flop_psnr}, the whole architecture of NBNet achieves the state-of-the-art performance while only a smaller additional computational cost is added.
 To summarize, our contributions include: \begin{itemize} \item We analyze the image denoising problem from a new perspective of subspace projection.
-We design a simple and efficient SSA module to learn subspace projection which can be plugged into normal CNNs. \item We propose NBNet, a UNet with SSA module for projection based image denoising.
+We further design a simple and efficient SSA module to learn subspace projection which can be plugged into normal CNNs. \item We propose NBNet, a UNet with SSA module for projection based image denoising.

-\item NBNet acheives state-of-the-art performance in PSNR and SSIM on many popular benchmarks \item We provide in-depth analysis of projection based image denoising, demonstrating that it is a promising direction to explore. \end{itemize}
+\item NBNet acheives state-of-the-art performance in PSNR and SSIM on many popular benchmarks \item We provide in-depth analysis of projection based image denoising, demonstrating it is a promising direction to explore. \end{itemize}